mock-etsy/cnebs-reviews/README.md

 # RegrEtsy Reviews

-> Implement navigation header and search microservice for an Etsy clone.
+> Implement reviews microservice for an Etsy clone.
 Will be packaged with other microservices to approximate a functional item detail page.

 ## Related Projects